About

 Susan L. Marshall is a professional novelist, fiction writer, dramatist, poet and theatre practitioner, renown for her unique attunement to the energetic motions of her lifeworlds (her playscapes).
 A Romantic wanderer by nature, she nurtures a global readership with her special abilities to distil and transcend precious moments and alighting the Romantic spirit on its continued journey.
 Susan combines her special interests in Romanticism and Metaphysical philosophy, (along with other classical and contemporary styles), in the development of her own original, contemporary written works.
 Readers around the globe fondly connect with her works as Romantic Academia and Metaphysical poetry / fiction.
 Susan’s professional publications and their beloved, mindful journeys of the Romantic Spirit, are available in more than 200 countries and territories around the globe.

-Susan was born in Richmond in Melbourne, Australia, as the oldest of three children.
+Susan was born in Carlton in Melbourne, Australia.
+She was raised by her parents in Richmond in Melbourne, as the oldest of three children.
 At a young age, she was drawn to the solace she discovered outdoors, particularly when she attuned herself to the natural energetic motions that surrounded her.

 “I learned at a young age that we can choose how we engage with life.
 To be able to witness precious, energetic motions, such as the kinetic whispering of wind against leaves, a bird spanning its wings or the budding of a flower, was soothing.
 It took me away from the grind of the everyday and fuelled my imagination.
 In places such as my own backyard, on outdoor treks or even at one of my favourite places: the Royal Botanic Gardens, I connected with my own spirit.
 I was able to attune myself to precious, energetic moments and give flight